social-media-ethics-automation/book/book_contents/ch04_data/02_data_simplification.md

 # All data is a simplification of reality

-## TODO: Start with some sort of statistic or figure [ideally about social media], then deconstruct it in the end

-Data often give the appearance of being something concrete and reliable, especially if it is numerical data, but there are many potential pitfalls in dealing with any data set, such as:
+We've talked about how we represent data on a computer, but let's now step back and think about the nature of data itself.

+## Twitter Users vs. Bots

+Let's look at a debate around a specific data point:
+>" Twitter has repeatedly said that spam bots represent less than 5% of its total user base.
+[Elon] Musk, meanwhile, has complained that the number is much higher, and has threatened to walk away from his agreement to buy the company."
+>
+> [Musk’s Dispute With Twitter Over Bots Continues to Dog Deal](https://www.bloomberg.com/news/articles/2022-07-07/twitter-reiterates-that-spam-bots-are-well-under-5-of-users), by Kurt Wagner, Bloomberg July 7, 2022

+The data in question here is over what percentage of twitter users are spam bots, which Twitter claimed was less than 5%, and Elon Musk claimed is higher than 5%.

+Data points often give the appearance of being concrete and reliable, especially if they are numerical.
+So when Twitter initially came out with a claim that less than 5% of users are spam bots, it may have been accepted by most people who heard it.
+Elon Musk then questioned that figure and attempted to [back out of buying twitter](https://www.npr.org/2022/07/08/1110539504/twitter-elon-musk-deal-jeopardy), and Twitter is [accusing Musk's complaint of being an invented excuse](https://www.npr.org/transcripts/1111032233) to back out of the deal, and [the case is now in court](https://www.npr.org/transcripts/1111032233).

+When looking at real life data claims and datasets, you will likely run into many different problems and pitfalls in using that data.
+Any dataset you find might have:
 - missing data
 - erroneous data (e.g., mislabeled, typos)
 - biased data
 - manipulated data

+Any one of those issues might show up in Twitter's claim or Musk's counter claim, but even in the best of situations there is still a fundamental issue when looking at claims like this, and that is that:

-But even in the best of situations, data are still a simplification of reality.
-Let me explain by giving a concrete example involving apples:
+> All data is a simplification of reality.

+Let's consider a concrete example involving apples:

 ## Counting Apples
 We all know simple math facts, like 2 + 2 = 4, and that we can evenly split 4 into 4 1's.
 So that means that if we had two apples like this: